MajorZiploc/django-react/README.md

 ### Requirements Mac only

-- iterm2 with rosetta enabled (needed to run ui tests else any terminal emulator is fine)
+- (OPTIONAL) terminal emulator with rosetta enabled (needed to run ui tests else any terminal emulator is fine)

 ### Requirements Windows only